nevingeorgesunny/jenkins-plugin-dependency-diff/README.md

 ## To view the diff (optional Step)
 the script also creates a html diff using diff2html.
-To use diff2html, you need Node.js installed on your system
+To use diff2html, you need Node.js installed on your system.
+If diff2html is not installed, the script will just throw a warning.
+You will need to do the diff on your own

 ### how to do this on mac